esign/inline-editing/README.md

 > It is important to protect the inline edit routes so only admins can use the functionality.
 > **This package does not handle authentication**

+You can add a middleware to the config file that handles the authentication.

 ### Testing